Family Gay: Cultural references

 The episode begins with Peter playing the 1983 video game Dragon's Lair.
 Later in the episode, Peter names his horse "Till' Death", in reference to the show of the same name, highlighting shows that were all cancelled by Fox, including Arrested Development and The War at Home, amongst others.
 Peter also learns about a pomegranate martini from InStyle magazine.
 "Family Gay" references, in a cutaway, James Bond's iconic ability to persuade women to have sex with him despite their initial resistance.
 Peter and Brian watch the movie Wild Hogs, which Peter predicts will suck.
 The western spoof film Blazing Saddles is referenced when Peter and the other men are dancing and singing, "The French Mistake".
 "Family Gay" makes two references to musicals.
-While in the doctor's office, Peter's doctor makes a reference to the song "Seasons of Love" from the musical Rent and while reading Flowers in the Attic by V. C. Andrews Peter listens to the song "Sixteen Going on Seventeen" from the musical The Sound of Music, sung by Charmian Carr.
+While in the doctor's office, Peter's doctor makes a reference to the song "Seasons of Love" from the musical Rent and while reading Flowers in the Attic by V. C. Andrews Peter is wearing a Hello Kitty shirt and listens to the song "Sixteen Going on Seventeen" from the musical The Sound of Music, sung by Charmian Carr.